A woodlot licence grants licence holders exclusive rights to manage and harvest Crown timber within the woodlot licence area.

 Woodlot Licence Program - General Administration

-- Policy 8.8 Woodlot Licence Program - Private Land Deletions (PDF)
+- Policy 8.8 Woodlot Licence Program - Private Land Removal (PDF)

 - Woodlot Private Land Removal Request (PDF)